natgo/wt-wiki-scraper/wikitext-transpiled/ground/XM-1%20(GM).md

 '''Cons:'''

 * Has weak overall armour, even on the turret
-* The M735 APFSDS round (353 mm of penetration point-blank) has trouble penetrating Soviet tanks from the front
+* The M735 APFSDS round has trouble penetrating Soviet tanks from the front
 * Front plate is made up of spaced armour, which doesn't provide the protection comparable to composite
 * Has a huge ammo rack in the hull
 * Tracks are very noisy